Andonome/stories/effect_summaries.md

 1. Flame the size of a cooking fire  - 3 damage
 1. Flame the size of a bonfire       - 4 damage
 1. Flame the size of a large tree    - 5 damage

+## Bonded

+Adds another sphere to the spell.
+Judge determines the effects.
+Has no scaling.

+0.
+1.
+1.
+1.
+1.

 ## Beautiful